12/02/2024

 Despite all the enthusiasm and curiosity, we also recognise the legitimate concerns when it comes to data protection, ethics and changes to working methods.
 We take these challenges seriously and know how to proactively address them on the way to trustworthy AI.
 We therefore firmly believe that the public sector should use the existing momentum to decisively shape digital transformation.

-Now is the time: understanding AI as a problem solver
+Now is the time: Understanding AI as a problem solver

 The technical quantum leap of Generative AI lies in the fact that highly developed basic models pre-trained with huge amounts of data are now able to take on various tasks.
 The implementation effort and therefore also the costs are significantly lower, as the application is based on existing solutions that are easy to refine.
 Instead of developing highly complex and expensive customised solutions, the public sector could benefit from variable and cost-effective deployment options.